jmurret/bike-map/README.md

 https://jmurret.github.io/bike-map/

 A map of on-demand bike vendors in cities around the world.
-A simple POC to explore the capabilities of react-map-gl and deck.gl.
+A simple POC to explore the capabilities of react-map-gl.

 Uses the free api at api.citybik.es.
 Really appreciate that they share this data.